Kazark/filepath/README.md

-# filepath
-A sane, usable, cross-platform conceptual model for filepaths
+# Sane, usable, cross-platform conceptual model for filesystem paths

+Implemented in Idris, but in a manner easily portable to other functional languages, even with weaker types systems, such as F#.

+The code is implemented with many explanatory comments.